Unboxed-Software/solana-course/content/closing-accounts.md

+---
-# Closing Accounts and Revival Attacks
+title: Closing Accounts and Revival Attacks

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Explain the various security vulnerabilities associated with closing program accounts incorrectly
 - Close program accounts safely and securely using native Rust
 - Close program accounts safely and securely using the Anchor `close` constraint
+---

 # TL;DR